-- the work of the Responsible Officer;

-- the work of the External Auditor;

-- the Accounting Officer Log Book;

-- the school resource management self-assessment tool, and;

-- the work of the Director of Finance & Operations, in conjunction with the Head of Finance and the finance team, who has responsibility for the implementation of the internal control framework.
+- the work of the internal scrutiny advisor, Kreston Reeves; - the work of the external auditor, Baxter & Co; - the work of other external organisations in relation to safeguarding & child protection - the work of the Trust's external health & safety advisor; - the work of the Trust's external IT audit; - the work of the Finance Committee in relation to audit work, as superceded by the work of the Audit & Risk Committee from June 2021; - the Accounting Officer Log Book, and School Resource Management Self-Assessment tool (completed March 2021 & to be updated March 2022), and; - the work of the Director of Finance & Operations, in conjunction with the Head of Finance and the finance team, who has responsibility for the implementation of the internal control framework.

-The Accounting Officer has been advised of any implications of the review of the system of internal control and, where appropriate, has established a plan to address any weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of any implications of the system of internal control and, where appropriate, has established a plan to address any weaknesses and ensure continuous improvement of the systems in place.

-Approved by order of the members of the Trust Board on 08 December 2020 and signed on its behalf by:
+Approved by order of the members of the Trust Board on 9 December 2021 and signed on its behalf by:

-S. Gillett Chair of Trustees
+S. Gillett Chair of Trustees J Smith

-J Smith Accounting Officer
+Accounting Officer